astro4dev/OAD-Data-Science-Toolkit/Teaching Materials/Programming/Python/Assessments/Pre-assessment.md

 # Python Pre-Assessment

-This assessment is design to test a students prior knowledge of Python.
+This assessment is designed to test a students prior knowledge of Python.

 ### Q1 - How would you define a variable, a, and set it's value equal to 5 in python?